denten-books/plain-text/support/book-proposal/proposal.md

 between text on paper and text on the screen.
 The words may look the same, but the underlying material affordances of the medium differ in significant details.
-As an obvious example, consider a news report that changes slightly based on the reader's location; or an e-book reader device that highlights popular passages.
+As an obvious example, consider a news report that changes slightly based on the reader's location, or an e-book reader device that highlights popular passages.
 For a literary scholar, such instability of medium means analysis cannot be confined to reading for meaning alone.
-How will close reading persist, when the reading device reconfigures a text dynamically: to fit individual taste, mood, or politics?
+How will close reading persist, when the reading device reconfigures a text dynamically, to fit individual taste, mood, or politics?
 The formulation of this narrowly literary-theoretical concern leads to the broader question of empowered human--computer interaction.
-Building on the work of scholars like Jerome Mcgann, Wendy Hui Kyong Chun, Katherine Hayles, Matthew Kirschenbaum, Lori Emerson, Lisa Gitelman, and Johanna Drucker, I contend that textual legibility is becoming increasingly crucial to a critical understanding of what it means to remain human in a digital world.
+Building on the work of scholars like Jerome McGann, Wendy Hui Kyong Chun, Katherine Hayles, Matthew Kirschenbaum, Lori Emerson, Lisa Gitelman, and Johanna Drucker, I contend that textual legibility is becoming increasingly crucial to a critical understanding of what it means to remain human in a digital world.